 AQM is offered as an ESRC +3 pathway and so applicants should have masters level training in a social science discipline, public health or statistics.
 As students will have followed different disciplinary pathways in their masters years of doctoral training, the only prerequisite for AQM is a familiarity with intermediate-level quantitative techniques.
 Applicants must be able to demonstrate that they are familiar with multiple regression.
 Students will be selected on the basis of performance in previous quantitative methods courses (e.g. at undergraduate and masters levels).
 Students will have to provide a reference letter from a tutor who can assess their quantitative skills.

 It is also important that students have a solid grounding in the substantive discipline to which they wish to apply advanced quantitative methods.
 It is expected that this will be provided by the masters '+1' phase of their postgraduate training.

-Students will be expected to start on 23rd September 2013.
+Students will be expected to start at the end of September 2015.

 All applicants from outside the UK are eligible for studentships including fees and stipends because the ESRC has relaxed its rules on eligibility in strategic areas like Advanced Quantitative Methods.
 However, applicants should check that they satisfy the University of Bristol's English language entry requirements policy.

-We can award up to four studentships per year.
+We can award up to four ESRC-funded +3 studentships per year

 An ESRC studentship covers University tuition fees plus an annual maintenance stipend to contribute towards living expenses.
 See the ESRC website for more information.
 In addition, AQM students qualify for the ESRC AQM stipend of £3,000 per year.
 Each studentship also includes a Research Support Grant of £750 per year to encourage students to attend conferences and additional courses external to the University.